Logo close icon

 We'll help you develop the ability to critically interpret and evaluate real-life financial data using a variety of software packages, including the professional standard Bloomberg Terminal, and advanced analysis using programming languages.

-Through our partnership with CISI you will have opportunities for academic and professional talks, training and networking events and continuing professional development in the financial heart of London.
+Through our partnership with Chartered Institute for Securities and Investment (CISI) you will have opportunities for academic and professional talks, training and networking events and continuing professional development in the financial heart of London.

 There are 6 core modules, plus 2 optional modules from a choice of 5.
-At the end of your course you will submit a dissertation, which will allow you to gain in-depth knowledge of an area that interests you.
+At the end of your course you will submit a dissertation, which will allow you to gain in-depth knowledge of an area that interest.

 • Modules